cslarsen/mersenne-twister/README.md

 I did on my system, the **unoptimized** code ran just as fast as the **optimized** version of rand() that came with the OS.

+If you want to optimize the code, you can start by unrolling the loop in generate_numbers() to avoid all the modulus operations.
+This is trivial, but I'm not sure if it will affect performance.

 Portability
 -----------